-7.2 Precedence
+7.3.
+Precedence

-If the absolute abundance (by number relative to hydrogen) is specified with more than one command, then the abundance specified by the last command is used.
-If the abundance is specified by both its absolute abundance relative to hydrogen and by a scale factor then both will take effect.
-Either of the following will multiply the H II region nitrogen abundance by a factor of two:
+If the absolute abundance is specified with more than one command then the last abundance is used.
+If the abundance is specified by both its absolute abundance and by a scale factor then both is used.
+Either of the following will multiply the default H II region nitrogen abundance by a factor of two:

 '''

 abundances H II region

-element nitrogen scale 2
+element scale factor nitrogen 2

+'''